thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-PURCHASE-RULE.md

         function checkPurchaseLimit(uint32 ruleId, uint256 purchasedWithinPeriod, uint256 amount, bytes32[] calldata toTags, uint64 lastUpdateTime) external view returns (uint256);
         ```
 - in Asset Handler:
-    - Function to set and activate at the same time the rule in an asset handler:
+    - Function to set and activate at the same time the rule for the supplied actions in an asset handler:
         ```c
-        function setPurchaseLimitRuleId(uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
+        function setPurchaseLimitRuleId(ActionTypes[] calldata _actions, uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to activate/deactivate the rule in an asset handler:
+    - Function to activate/deactivate the rule for the supplied actions in an asset handler:
         ```c
-        function activatePurchaseLimitRule(bool _on) external ruleAdministratorOnly(appManagerAddress);
+        function activatePurchaseLimitRule(ActionTypes[] calldata _actions, bool _on) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to know the activation state of the rule in an asset handler:
+    - Function to know the activation state of the rule for the supplied action in an asset handler:
         ```c
-        function isPurchaseLimitActive() external view returns (bool);
+        function isPurchaseLimitActive(ActionTypes _action) external view returns (bool);
         ```
-    - Function to get the rule Id from an asset handler:
+    - Function to get the rule Id for the supplied action from an asset handler:
         ```c
-        function getPurchaseLimitRuleId() external view returns (uint32);
+        function getPurchaseLimitRuleId(ActionTypes _action) external view returns (uint32);
         ```
 ## Return Data